Ila1997/Counter/README.md

 # :link: *Project link: [Counter](https://ila1997.github.io/Counter/)*

 # *About the project:*
-It is a simple online counter where the user can count quickly, both from laptot and mobile.
+It is a simple online counter where the user can count quickly, both from laptop and mobile.

 It has:
 - *Plus and minus*, so you can increase or decrease